 Sales and marketing expenses are the largest component of our operating expenses and consist primarily of personnel costs for employees and contractors directly associated with sales and marketing activities, internet, television, radio and billboard advertising fees, public relations expenses, commissions we pay to resellers and other third parties, trade show expenses, travel expenses, marketing and promotional activities and allocated costs of facilities and information technology.
-We expect our sales and marketing expenses to increase in absolute dollars as we continue to actively grow our core user base.
+We expect our sales and marketing expenses to increase as a percentage of revenue as well as in absolute dollars as we continue to grow our business.